user experience/user interface design

 After deciding what was important to include in the app, I started sketching and created a low fidelity prototype with POP app to test the user flows I created.
 Click here to see it.

 The next step was to create annotated wireframes and UI design.
-I designed the screens using Sketch, created animations on Keynote and used Invision to create the high fidelity prototype.
+I designed the screens using Sketch, created animations on Keynote and used Invision to create the prototype.
 Click here to see the prototype

 I tested my prototype with 5 different users.